codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 Users will get a short warning 90 seconds before the last 15 minutes (if they are inactive for the defined time period).
 If they still perform no further actions the system will automatically log them out of Codefresh and they will have to login again in order to use the Codefresh GUI.

-The maximum timeout you can set is 30 days.
+The maximum duration time you can set is 30 days.

 ## Pipeline definition restrictions